Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Red, warm calf with tenderness and swelling Possible deep vein thrombosis or cellulitis rather than gout Telehealth may triage Needs prompt in-person evaluation and imaging

-Polyarticular involvement with rash or systemic symptoms Possible vasculitis, inflammatory arthritis, or infection No as primary site of care Requires in-person rheumatology or urgent workup
+Polyarticular involvement with rash or systemic symptoms Possible vasculitis, inflammatory arthritis, or infection No as primary site of care Requires in-person evaluation and workup

 Persistent pain after significant trauma or inability to bear weight Possible fracture or structural injury No as sole management Needs in-person exam and likely imaging

-Chronic tophi with intermittent milder flares, currently stable Chronic tophaceous gout with structural changes Telehealth may address flare and longer-term counseling Orthopedic or rheumatology follow-up may be needed for function issues
+Chronic tophi with intermittent milder flares, currently stable Chronic tophaceous gout with structural changes Telehealth may address flare and longer-term counseling Specialist follow-up may be needed for function issues

 Differential Diagnosis: Gout Flare vs Other Joint Conditions